 When planning how we manage the network, our engineers and analysts consider every detail that might impact how electricity is delivered around the country.
-This means that weather is one of our most important considerations, especially at times of year when we know we’re likely to face inclement or severe conditions.
+This means that weather is one of our most important considerations, especially at times of year when we know we’re likely to face inclement or severe weather.

 They respond to issues during the event and follow up at all sites to complete damage assessments.

-The TNCC control room operates 24 hours a day, 365 days a year.
-They monitor around 4500km of overhead line, over 300 substations and around 1450km of underground cable, to locate any faults or issues and take appropriate action to ensure that electricity continues to flow.
+The Transmission Network Control Centre (TNCC) remotely controls the operations of the high-voltage electricity transmission system in real time.
+Our transmission teams monitor over 7000km of overhead line, over 300 substations and over 700km of underground cable, to locate any faults or issues and take appropriate action to ensure that electricity continues to flow.